 13. Document sharing.

-Many social intranet features claim a big stake in idea sharing and internal communication, but they’re not limited to intangibles.
+Many social intranet features claim a big stake in idea sharing and internal communication, but how easy are they to use?

-Intranet document management lets employees upload documents to a repository or share them directly with certain individuals, and it comes along with as few data restrictions as possible.
+Intranet document management lets employees upload documents to a repository or share them directly with specific individuals, and it has as few data restrictions as possible.

 14. Simple administration.

 You can’t rely on your IT department to handle every aspect of intranet administration.
-This is simply too much to ask, and it will take them away from other important tasks and projects.
+It’s simply too much, and it will take them away from other important projects.

-Great intranet software allows for simple administration that can be handled by employees and those in managerial positions, empowering users to make smart decisions and contribute to the health of the intranet as a whole.
+Great intranet software takes most of the work away from your IT team with simple administration that can be handled by employees and those in managerial positions.
+This empowers users to make smart decisions and contribute to the health of the intranet.

 15. Expertise search.

-Social intranet software can be a huge help in this regard, as it allows employees to tag themselves with certain skills and expertise they may have.
-When it is properly designed, these tags can be used in a search to find employees that might be a great fit for a task or project.
+Intranet software can be a huge help, because employees can tag themselves with certain skills and expertise.
+When properly designed, these tags can be used in a search to find employees that might be a great fit for a task or project.